Borishabimana773/weather_dashboard/README.md

 ## Weather API

-The weather data is fetched from the [OpenWeatherMap API] (hhtps://openweathermap.org.api).
+The weather data is fetched from the [OpenWeatherMap API](hhtps://openweathermap.org.api).